edbennett/plymouth-talk-20241106/slides/slides.md

 Notes:
 In some sense,
-this will always be an unachieveable ideal to be strived towards.
+this will always be an unachievable ideal to be strived towards.
 The more of society we make our data accessible to, the more overhead costs pile up.
 Try making a petabyte of data downloadable to anyone on the internet